Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Functions/Function_List_Data.md

 ### VBA functions to send, receive and check for data

-First parameter (1) is a valid and Started COM Port number on host PC.
+First parameter (1) is a Valid and Started COM Port number on host PC.

 | VBA Function                    |  TS  | Description                                                                                                     |
 | --------------------------------|:----:| --------------------------------------------------------------------------------------------------------------|